Clement-LVD/stockr/README.md

   inherited from the Yahoo Finance API, though they are converted to lowercase.

-- The returned tables are always simple data.frame objects (it’s up to you to construct time series objects with, for example, `xts`).
+- The returned tables are always simple data.frame objects.
+Thus, it’s up to you to construct data-analysis objects, e.g., time series objects.

-- Dependencies related to data analysis and visualization are not imposed to the user, e.g., there is no requirement for packages like `zoo` or `xts`.
+- Dependencies related to data analysis are not imposed to the user, e.g., there is no requirement for packages like `zoo` or `xts`.